 The Complete Guide for Promoting a Slack Bot

-While working on the beta version of Standuply, we faced many challenges in attracting early adopters.
+While working on the beta version, we faced many challenges in attracting early adopters.
 We reached out to bot experts and ran our own research to answer this question.
 Today I’d like to share some of the data we gathered and insights of other Slack bot builders.

 Prior any marketing activity, your main goal should be understanding your target audience in order to serve them better.
 It is a well covered topic in many articles and books, but I will highlight the key points from domain experts: